direktt/direktt-plugin/guides/user-guide.md

 * With the **Post Id** set:
   * Log in with your WordPress user.
-  * Open any Direktt-restricted page in your browser (e.g., the profile page: `https://your-wordpress-domain/direktt-profile/` or the custom URL if set).
+  * Open any Direktt-restricted page in your browser (e.g., the Taxonomies Service Page - check below in the Default Admin Services section for the setup instructions).
   * The page will behave and display content as if you are logged in as the chosen Direktt user in the mobile app.

 ### **Pro Tip: Simulate Specific Subscriber Profiles**